conclusionlogic/piawgcli/README.md

 piawgcli create-config --pia-id <id> --pia-password <pwd> --pia-region-id <regionid>
 ```

 Use your PIA credentials and a valid PIA region id.
-When sucessful, a valid
+When successful, a valid
 WireGuard config file will be output to stdout.
 You may also use the `--outfile`
 option to write the generated config to a file instead of stdout.